alanwhite1203/alanwhite1203.github.io/FiPuttableBond.md

 	The zero coupon bond price is B(t,X;T)=D(T)exp(-H(t)X-0.5H^2 (t)ζ(t))

-	LGM Assumption
-	The LGM model is mathematically equivalent to the Hull-White model but offers Significant improvements in calibration stability and accuracy.
-	More accurate and stable in sensitivity calculation.
-	The state variable is normally distributed under the appropriate measure.
-	The LGM model has only one stochastic driver (one-factor), thus changes in rates are perfected correlated.

-	LGM calibration
-	Match today’s curve
 At time t, X(0)=0 and H(0)=0.
 Thus Z(0,0;T)=D(T).
 In other words, the LGM automatically fits today’s discount curve.
 	Select a group of market swaptions.
 	Solve parameters by minimizing the relative error between the market swaption prices and the LGM model swaption prices.

-	Valuation Implementation
-	Calibrate the LGM model.
-	Create the lattice based on the LGM: the grid range should cover at least 3 standard deviations.
-	Find the underlying swap value at each final note.
-	Conduct backward induction process iteratively rolling back from final dates until reaching the valuation date.
-	Compare exercise values with intrinsic values at each exercise date.
-	The value at the valuation date is the price of the callable bond.